Follow by Email

 ובקומה - של בכירה נקוד, לומר הרי הוא כאילו לא נכתב, לומר שבקומה ידע ואף על פי כן לא נשמר ליל שני מלשתות.

-A thorough treatment of the eser nekudot is offered by David Weiss Halivni in Peshat and Derash (1991) and Revelation Restored (1997).
+Rabbi David Weiss Halivni offers a thorough treatment of the eser nekudot in his Peshat and Derash (1991) and Revelation Restored (1997).
 Halivni writes both as a traditionalist and as an academic scholar of rabbinic literature.
 His thesis – in a summary that will not do justice to his erudition, or to the precision and elegance of his writing – is as follows: Ezra, the prophet-scribe, and his colleagues inherited a Torah that had become “maculate” due to neglect, i.e., because of the culture of idolatry and syncretism which dominated the First Temple period.
 In reintroducing Torah Law to a people eager for instruction, Ezra had to overcome the human maculation of the divine Torah.
-One of the methods Ezra used to accomplish this was to place dots over corrupted texts.
+One of the methods Ezra used to accomplish this was to place marks over corrupted texts.
 Halivni cites a much-discussed passage on the nekudot in Bemidbar Rabba (3:13) which preserves the memory of Ezra’s role in this process:

 וי"א למה נקוד. אלא כך אמר עזרא: אם יבא אליהו ויאמר, למה כתבת אותן? אומר לו כבר נקדתי עליהם. ואם יאמר לי, יפה כתבת! כבר אמחוק נקודותיהן מעליהן.

-Other sources from the literature of Hazal (e.g., Sanhedrin 21b), in which Ezra is ranked almost as an equal to Moses in the revelation, point to Ezra’s pivotal role in the restoration of the Torah after the exile.
+Other sources from the literature of Hazal (e.g., Sanhedrin 21b), refer to Ezra's role in the revelation as close to that of Moses.
 The idea of textual emendation by Ezra was understandably downplayed over the generations, Halivni suggests, in order to emphasize the sanctity of the written word.
-But evidence of such activity remains in these passages.
+But evidence of such activity remains in these midrashic passages.

-Returning to our original example from the reunion of Jacob and Esau (Gen. 33:4), I suspect that the dots over וַיִּשָּׁקֵהוּ were originally placed there for structural reasons, related to the proper flow of the verse.
+Returning to our original example from the reunion of Jacob and Esau (Gen. 33:4), I suspect that supra-linear marks over וַיִּשָּׁקֵהוּ were originally added for structural reasons, related to the proper flow of the verse.
 Note how the word וַיִּשָּׁקֵהוּ is placed directly between two phrases, וַיִּפֹּל עַל-צַוָּארָו – hugging – and וַיִּבְכּוּ – crying.
 However, in three other instances in Genesis, crying follows hugging immediately, without interruption:

 45:14 וַיִּפֹּל עַל-צַוְּארֵי בִנְיָמִן-אָחִיו וַיֵּבְךְּ וּבִנְיָמִן בָּכָה עַל-צַוָּארָיו: